 May 30, 1842 – Fort Scott was established at the Marmaton Crossing of the Fort Leavenworth-Fort Gibson military road in present-day southeast Kansas.

 The first group of Oregon emigrants, a population of 900, sets out from Elm Grove.
-Larger groups will pass through Kansas in 1844 and 1845.
+Larger groups passed through Kansas in 1844 and 1845.

 1844 – The first free school was established by the Wyandot Indians.